croger46/ng-breadcrumbs/README.md

 *A better AngularJS service to help with breadcrumb-style navigation between views.*

 ## Looking for a new owner/maintainer
-> Please email me (my email is on my profile page: https://github.com/ianwalter)
+> Please email me at public@iankwalter.com

 ---